truittll/genotoxicity/README.md

 # genotoxicity

-This repository is set up for "Barcoding of macaque hematopoietic stem and progenitor cells: a robust platform to assess vector genotoxicity" by Idalia et al.
+This repository is set up for "Barcoding of macaque hematopoietic stem and progenitor cells: a robust platform to assess vector genotoxicity".

 Txt files are provided for both monkeys.